 In 1952, Thomas E. Dewey, a Republican presidential candidate, campaigned with the probably first-ever slogan t-shirt “Do it with Dewey.”
 He later helped Dwight D. Eisenhower in winning the Republican presidential nomination.
 Starting with Johnson-Goldwater presidential campaign, presidential races had mostly red and blue graphic T’s as badges of honor.
 With the next election coming up, we will see a wide variety of campaign slogan shirts soon.

-The trendsetters soon begun doning all kinds of graphics and the comfortable former underwear also conquered the adult world beyond freebies, college gear and volunteers/supporters of politic campaigns.
+The trendsetters soon begun donning all kinds of graphics and the comfortable former underwear also conquered the adult world beyond freebies, college gear, and volunteers/supporters of politic campaigns.